breweb13/Sinatra_Project_Wayfarer/README.md

 # Welcome to Sintra_Project_Wayfarer

-#flatironPhase2project

-Wayfarer is a web application built on Sinatra.
+Wayfarer is a web application built on Sinatra for my Phase 2 Project with Flatiron school.
 It is a place for digital nomads to track and share their travel locations.
 After signing up and logging in, you can view/create/delete/edit and edit your Nomad travels.

 ## To get started